Frequently Asked Questions

 Who should write my letters of recommendation?

-We prefer that two letters come from a professional reference and one from an academic.
-Some of applicants have been out of school for some time and are no longer in contact with their faculty.
+We prefer that two letters come from professional references and one from an academic reference.
+Some applicants have been out of school for some time and are no longer in contact with their faculty.
 In such cases, it is fine to submit a third letter from a professional.
 The letters should address your ability to succeed in the Dollinger MRED program and in the real estate profession.
 Letters of recommendation from family members, co-workers, someone you have supervised, or personal friends are not appropriate.

 Do you offer dual degree programs?